mdiener87/diener-tech/content/blog/one-billion-token-challenge.md

   max-height="400px">
 </BlogImage>

 I think the training process had some sort of issue during the v2 run - the Tensorboard graphs are somewhat confused when compared to v1.
 It's like the model just gave up training partway through, which would explain the disastrous final result.

+Gradient normalization (grad-norm) is a metric which analyzes how large a change in vector values the tensors experienced per training step.
+A larger grad-norm indicates a bigger update was made to the tensor weights.
+The v1 training run clearly experienced a sawtooth looking pattern, which likely means the tensors never really converged.
+Instead, they kept being surprised by new data, making large updates to their values, even late into the training run.
+The v2 graph, meanwhile, seems to just drop out after 4 hours.
+Other charts from this run do go the full 13 hours, so I'm really not sure what happened here.
+Nothing good came from this run, so its time to move on.

 <BlogImage
   src="v1-vs-v2-grad-norm.png"